 “[My Kids], they are the driving force in everything I do.”

 Two years later, in 2018, Hannah faced a devastating re-diagnosis; this time with metastatic breast cancer.
-It’s been nearly 3 years and Hannah has been in a clinical trial for a little over a year.
-She’s continued to work with the team at Dana Farber on immunotherapy and continues to take daily medication.
+It’s been nearly four years and Hannah remains on a clinical trial.
+She’s continues to work with the team at Dana Farber on immunotherapy and continues to take daily medication.
 It’s almost unfathomable to think about how one can shoulder the burden of this type of diagnoses but as you’ve learned by now, Hannah is a mother and puts her kids, and their happy childhood, first.

 While there is no “normal” experience, with childhood or a life with cancer, Hannah wanted to make sure her children continued to live their lives largely unaffected by their mother’s cancer diagnosis.
 She recalls, “I woke up every day with a brave face to be the most normal mom I could possibly be.
 I compartmentalized cancer to be a different part of me.”
 While the reality of her disease is always there, it’s not a common topic in their household.
 In fact, Hannah says it doesn’t come up often anymore, but, of course, always remains an open conversation with her kids should they ask.

 Hannah has lost many friends very young due to breast cancer.
 She wants to ensure their legacies are kept alive.
 Just because they are physically gone from this world does not mean they can’t continue to live on every day.
 This is also how she feels about her own mortality.
 “Regardless of when I pass away, I don’t want [my kids] looking back and thinking ‘my mom was sick, my childhood was colored by cancer.’
 I want my memory to live on through my kids, my friends, and my community.”